How to Say “Hello” in Cambodian & Khmer Basic Phrases

 1. Hello in Cambodian - Chom Reap Sour!

-To greet in Cambodia, the most common way is to say “Chom Reap Sour”, which means “Hello” in French.
+To greet in Cambodia, the most common way is to say “Chom Reap Sour”, which means “Hello” in English.
 If you are new to a country, it is best to use this more formal formula.
 However, in Cambodia, social interactions are often governed by centuries-old traditions of respect and hierarchy.

 So, if you want to greet like a real Cambodian and show your respect and knowledge of their culture, it can be helpful to learn how to give a real hello in Cambodian, depending on the context.